 - B. Torsa

 By this time, you are probably wondering where “the catch” is in this story.
 I can honestly say that I haven’t managed to find it yet!
 This is a wonderful shade plant and it isn’t at all difficult either to propagate or grow.
-Furthermore it isn’t irritatingly invasive although it provides offspring enough (from bulbils) for bulking up a group.
-It is a mystery to me why one doesn’t see it in all the garden centres.
+Furthermore, it isn’t irritatingly invasive although it provides offspring enough (from bulbils) for bulking up a group.
+It is a mystery to me why hardy begonia’s are not available in all the garden centres.

 “Begonia grandis ssp.evansiana `Sparkle and Shine’, white, 15″, September-October.
 House cross (happened on the farm without any help, just “bulbils mixing it up” if ya know what I mean?).
 The color of an Ox’s blood fills the backs of these wide HEART-shaped leaves and a PROMINENT SILVER-overlay adorns the fronts!
 They SPARKLE and SHINE in the dappled sunlight.
 Shade.
 They colonize by bulbils so FALL and SPRING clean-ups will not allow this to happen.”

-Inspection of Terra Nova’s “Silver Splendor” indicates that the silver colour here is also most likely a result of blister variegation.
-The fact that the extent of leaf colouration remains both constant and extends to well over 90% of the adaxial leaf surface is consistent with the Taiwan findings that the efficiency of photosynthesis is not impaired by air entrapment.
-This proposal then prompts one to ponder as to why the leaf patterns on the two variegated Begonia grandis cultivars do not seem to be constant and this could provide an interesting extension to the Taiwan findings.
+Inspection of “Silver Splendor” indicates that the silver colour is also most likely a result of blister variegation.
+In fact it is more intense than that of “Nanjiang Silver”.
+Indeed, the extent of leaf colouration remains both constant and extends to well over 90% of the adaxial leaf surface.
+This is consistent with the Taiwan findings that the efficiency of photosynthesis is not impaired by air entrapment.
+We are wondering why the leaf patterns on the two variegated Begonia grandis cultivars do not seem to be constant.
+This could provide an interesting extension to the Taiwan findings.

 It is noteworthy that B.grandis does not occur at all frequently as a parent species in the hybrids.
 This and other work start to create a feeling that maybe Begonia somehow have a facility to genetically adapt to a location provided there is consistency in the environment.
 I’m maybe totally wrong on this but it is a point for discussion.